Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Define multiple schedules for the same team by selecting "Notify on-call user(s) in schedule" in Routing Rules on top of a Team's dashboard, directly specify a schedule to be used when the team is assigned to an alert.

 A rotation is a group of people who alternate through the same shift.
 Multiple rotations are optional for the schedule as rotations can be restricted to specified time periods.
+To have multiple people on-call for the same time period, you can add two rotations with different participants.
 When an alert escalates to the schedule, all on-call users in all the different rotations are notified (cumulative).
+Learn how to define rotations.

 Opsgenie provides ad-hoc schedule exceptions, allowing schedule modifications without altering your schedule (rotations) settings.
 Overrides can be defined by admins or team members.
 A team member can take the on-call responsibility for the time interval he/she specifies.
 Team admins can define overrides for other members of the team as well.
 A schedule override replaces all on-call users from different rotations of the schedule.